 So your bill addresses qualified immunity.
 It's something that protects officers from civil lawsuits in some cases.
 Now some Republicans have said, "No, that's off the table."
 Do you see any room for a meeting of the minds there?

-Yeah, look, this is a bill widely supported by conservative think tanks.
-This idea of getting rid of qualified immunity — we've seen some of my Republican colleagues in the Senate - Sen. (Mike) Braun (of Indiana), for example, proposed that, getting rid of or altering qualified immunity.
+This is a bill widely supported by conservative think tanks.
+This idea of getting rid of qualified immunity — we've seen some of my Republican colleagues in the Senate — Sen. (Mike) Braun (of Indiana), for example, proposed that, getting rid of or altering qualified immunity.
 So there's enough basis for reform to get something done.

 The challenge I have right now is (Sen.) Mitch McConnell (of Kentucky), who calls himself "Grim Reaper" because he says he kills so many of the bills.
 The bipartisan bill coming from the House of Representatives.